 Martin pulled me aside.

 “You guys were great.
-I wish Hollywood stars were so easy to direct.”
+I wish Hollywood stars were as easy to direct.”

 “Can I see it when the editing’s done.”